-For example, if your child’s weight and/or height is at the 60th percentile line, that means that out of every hundred children of his or her age, 60 will be smaller than she is and 40 larger.
+For example, if your child’s weight and/or height is at the 60th percentile line, that means that out of every hundred children of his age, 60 will be smaller than they are and 40 will be larger.
 Similarly, a child who is at the 90th percentile of growth will be larger than 90% of other children and smaller than 10%.

 Who determines the growth curves and percentiles?

-Growth charts are made by official bodies, specifically, the World Health Organization (WHO) and the Center for Disease Control (CDC.).
-Many professionals in the United States use the World Health Organization’s growth chart to monitor growth for infants and children ages 0 to 2 years of age in and the CDC growth chart to monitor growth for children age 2 years and older.
+Growth charts are made by official bodies, specifically, the World Health Organization (WHO) and the Center for Disease Control (CDC).
+Many professionals in the United States use the WHO’s growth chart to monitor infants ages 0 to 2 years of age, and the CDC growth chart to monitor children older than 2 years.

 What happens when my baby’s growth deviates from percentile curves from one checkup to the next?

-Even though growth charts are an important indicator of healthy development, it doesn’t matter if he or she is on the 20% percentile or the 90th percentile, as final height and weight are greatly influenced by genetics.
-So, parents shouldn’t stress about a child’s position on the growth chart as long as he or she is developing normally and growing according to a consistent curve.
+Even though growth charts are an important indicator of healthy development, it doesn’t matter if your baby is on the 20th percentile or the 90th percentile, as final height and weight are greatly influenced by genetics.
+So, parents shouldn’t stress about a child’s position on the growth chart as long as they are developing normally and growing according to a consistent curve.
 As always, it’s best to consult with and follow your health professional’s advice and counsel regarding your child’s growth and weight.